Christmas Island: Fauna

 Two species of native rats, the Maclear's and bulldog rats, have become extinct since the island was settled, while the Javan rusa deer has been introduced.
-The endemic Christmas Island shrew has not been seen since the mid-1980s and may be already extinct, while the Christmas Island pipistrelle (a small bat) is presumed to be extinct.
+The endemic Christmas Island shrew has not been seen since the mid-1980s and was recently declared extinct, while the Christmas Island pipistrelle (a small bat) is presumed to be extinct.

 The fruit bat (flying fox) species Pteropus natalis is only found on Christmas Island; its epithet natalis is a reference to that name.
-The species is probably the last native mammal, and an important pollinator and rainforest seed-disperser; the population is also in decline and under increasing pressure from land clearing and introduced pest species.
-The flying fox's low rate of reproduction (one pup each year) and high infant mortality rate makes it especially vulnerable and the conservation status is as critically endangered.
+The species is probably the last native mammal, and is an important pollinator and rainforest seed-disperser; the population is also in decline and under increasing pressure from land clearing and introduced pest species.
+The flying fox's low rate of reproduction (one pup each year) and high infant mortality rate makes it especially vulnerable, and its conservation status is critically endangered.
 Flying foxes are an 'umbrella' species helping forests regenerate and other species survive in stressed environments.

 The land crabs and seabirds are the most noticeable fauna on the island.
-Christmas Island has been identified by BirdLife International as both an Endemic Bird Area and an Important Bird Area because it supports five endemic species and five subspecies as well as over one per cent of the world populations of five other seabirds.
+Christmas Island has been identified by BirdLife International as both an Endemic Bird Area and an Important Bird Area because it supports five endemic species and five subspecies as well as over 1% of the world populations of five other seabirds.

 Twenty terrestrial and intertidal species of crab have been described here, of which thirteen are regarded as true land crabs, being dependent on the ocean only for larval development.
 Robber crabs, known elsewhere as coconut crabs, also exist in large numbers on the island.
-The annual red crab mass migration (around 100 million animals) to the sea to spawn has been called one of the wonders of the natural world.
+The annual red crab mass migration to the sea to spawn has been called one of the wonders of the natural world.
 This takes place each year around November – after the start of the wet season and in synchronisation with the cycle of the moon.
 Once at the ocean, the mothers release the embryos where they can survive and grow until they are able to live on land.